Tag: digitizing

 3. Lighting and Polarization

 Daguerreotypes need a specialized “copy stand” setup with black baffles to prevent the camera’s reflection from appearing in the silver.
-I have a dedicated post on this site that explains all of this.
+I have a post, digitizing-a-large-daguerreotype on this site that explains all of this.

 Lighting For Wet Plates